Spring Cleaning: Baby & New Mom Gear

 Beyond the "General Strategies" listed above, we found some success in the "under 2 years old" phase with an every few month "trade in" routine - especially for larger, (louder) toys, we would keep them for a few months and then make a field trip to Once Upon A Child.
 Any money we got, we cycled into a new toy that our kid got to pick out (even at 12-18 months, this was an exciting event!).

-Larger functional items - bassinets, Snoos, swings, infant car seats, etc
+Furniture, etc - bassinets, Snoos, swings, car seats

 These items are tricky.
 Many can be passed on, donated, or sold, but you should check the fine print of your preferred location's website before loading up your vehicle.

-Twice a year, you can bring an old, expired or damaged car seat to Target and redeem a coupon.
+Once a year, you can bring an old, expired or damaged car seat to Target and redeem a coupon.
 Materials from the old car seats are recycled by Waste Management.
-This semi-annual event is happening April 16-29, 2023!
 As an alternate (though not recommended) option, our infant car seat inadvertently became a backyard toddler recliner for a period of time.

 I'll give a nod to the crafty Pinterest parents out there for some great ideas (or at least an evening of impressed scrolling) for creative ways to upcycle some items.
 In a rare display of sentimental attachment, my husband was himself inspired to turn the rails of our baby sidecar crib into a laundry hanging rack.